Stepps railway station

-Stepps railway station serves the small town of Stepps, North Lanarkshire, Scotland.
+Stepps railway station serves the town of Stepps, North Lanarkshire, Scotland.
 The railway station is located on the Cumbernauld Line, 5¼ miles (8 km) north east of Glasgow Queen Street (High Level) and is managed by ScotRail.

 History

 The station is sited on the former Garnkirk and Glasgow Railway, which originally opened back to 1831 and later formed part of the Caledonian Railway main line from Glasgow Buchanan Street.
 A station at Stepps (originally known as Stepps Road) was opened on this line sometime around 1831/2 (when the line was extended to Coatbridge), which was then closed by the British Railways on 5 November 1962.

 Electrification was established in 2014 with services from Springburn being extended to Cumbernauld.

 Services

 2017

 Monday to Saturday, there is a half-hourly EMU service to Glasgow Queen Street Low Level and Dalmuir westbound and Cumbernauld eastbound along with an hourly diesel service between Queen Street High Level and Falkirk Grahamston.
 Electric services reverse at Springburn to access the North Clyde Line following the inauguration of electrification between Springburn & Cumbernauld on 18 May 2014, but the service to/from Falkirk remains diesel operated at present.

 On Sundays there is an hourly service to Partick via Glasgow Queen St LL and to Cumbernauld.